Live Broadcast

 • Herbal preparations containing St. John's Wort (Hypericum perforatum), as they should not be taken with Gabitril (see “Do not take Gabitril”).

-Taking Gabitril with food and beverages:
+Taking Gabitril with food and drinks:

 Pregnancy and breastfeeding:

-If you are pregnant or breastfeeding, believe you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication
+If you are pregnant or breastfeeding, think you may be pregnant, or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

-Driving and operating machinery:
+Driving and using machines:

-This medication contains lactose.
-If your doctor has indicated that you have intolerance to certain sugars, consult with him before taking this medication.
+This medicine contains lactose.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

-3. How to Take Gabitril
+3. How to take Gabitril

 Gabitril tablets should always be taken with water, during a meal or snack.